dgroomes/browser-extension-framework/README.md

 * [ ] Consider publishing to npm.
 Publishing the compiled JavaScript and the TypeScript declaration files.
 A useful step to do before this would be to publish the distribution locally and consume it from the 'Detect Code Libraries' example project.
-* [x] DONE Move Chrome and Firefox TypeScript type declaration files into a separate workspace.
-These type declarations are orthogonal to the implementation of BrowserExtensionFramework.
-They fit best in a separate workspace.
-* [x] DONE Organize code into npm "workspaces".
-Workspaces were introduced with the [release of npm 7 in 2020](https://github.blog/2020-10-13-presenting-v7-0-0-of-the-npm-cli/).
-      I would consider workspaces a long-awaited feature because it's a tool that we have in most other programming languages and toolchains: Gradle (Java and JVM languages) has multi-project support, Rust has crates, Go has something (modules?) etc.
-      * I used this command to init a workspace: `npm init --workspace packages/framework` and `npm init --workspace packages/example-detect-code-libraries`
 * [ ] Runtime check the "externally_accessible" configuration list (I assume that's possible but I wouldn't be surprised if it wasn't) and warn if the current web page is not in the list.
 (This was the problem I had when I developed the example extension and I was confused).